AnyHooks/AnyHooks/CODE.md

 ### Automated Verification with AI

+> You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
+Specifically, focus on the crafting of confirmation messages.
+Ensure that confirmation messages are explicit, clear, and displayed at the right time.
+Provide a revised version of the code that aligns with these guidelines.
+> Please analyze the code to check if the confirmation messages follow the guidelines: Is the confirmation message explicit and clear?
+Is the message displayed at the right time?: [Insert Bash Script Code Here]

 ```bash
 --arg sys_content "You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on the crafting of confirmation messages.
 Ensure that confirmation messages are explicit, clear, and displayed at the right time.
 Provide a revised version of the code that aligns with these guidelines."